 Each day you can read or hear in the news that the unemployment rate is the lowest it has been in years which means there are more opportunities for potential new hire candidates.
 You need to be able to show benefits your company may be able to offer such as insurance, flexible work schedule, vacation and holidays or possibly a positive, energetic workplace that would provide the new hire the opportunity for workplace satisfaction and career growth.

 - Set up a system for a successful hiring process

-What processes have you developed to insure the new hire clearly understands their role as part of the team and what they should be doing each day to develop their knowledge and understanding of your business.
+What processes have you developed to ensure the new hire clearly understands their role as part of the team and what they should be doing each day to develop their knowledge and understanding of your business.
 They should be provided clear expectations and regular reviews with the owner or supervisor particularly in the first 90 days to insure they understand the expectations and are moving in the right direction to achieve the goals that are established for the job.
-The new hire should be made aware of both in house or outside training that may be available to help improve their skills.
+The new hire should be made aware of both in a house or outside training that may be available to help improve their skills.

 - Annual performance reviews

 Establish at least annual performance reviews so the employee knows that they will be reviewed for their performance on the job in order to receive raises or promotions.
 This will allow the supervisor the opportunity to share constructive criticism to help improve their performance and to provide accolades for a job well done.

 The objective should be to find the best employee for the job and provide opportunities for the new hire to meet the needs of the business and to become an important part of your winning business team.